jonluca/blog/_posts/2020-02-09-word-storage.md

 ## Converting words to storage

-Using the estimates above, we arrive at roughly 10 billion words said, per person (16,000 per day \* 26,280 days = \~420,480,000).
+Using the estimates above, we arrive at roughly 420 million words said, per person (16,000 per day \* 26,280 days = \~420,480,000).
 This is going to be an upper bound - this assumes a person speaks 16000 words a day every day their entire lives, including as a baby.

 We can now convert this number into storage costs.